 Be very careful, don't cut too far into the matting, or the tips of the scissors may accidentally cut into your Cocker's skin!

 Then, you can gently brush each strip with a pin brush or a steel comb.

 If cutting the mat into strips doesn't work, you may need to cut it out completely.

-If you do need to cut out an entire mat, don't cut across it with scissors because it's all too easy to slice open your dog's skin.
+If you need to cut out an entire mat, don't cut across it with scissors because it's too easy to slice open your dog's skin.
 A cut like this, across his skin, would very probably need stitches.